Her name was Holy Givemore

 No nevermind.

-A few days later, Jonathan leaned forward in the front row, watching Bigalow stretch his long limbs in his orange jumpsuit.
+A day later, I leaned forward in the front row watching Bigalow flex in his jumpsuit.
 Judge Holy Givemore, a skeletal figure, arrived.
 Her jet-black dyed hair seemed a desperate measure.
-She brought her gavel down with a resonant thud, making Jonathan nearly jump out the window.
+She brought her gavel down with a resonant thud, making me nearly jump out the window.

 "This court shall come to order," she declared.
 Authority infused her voice.
 "Will the accused please rise?"